 This is my absolute favorite way of cooking eggplants for hummus.
 Why?
 Because the smoky flavor is much deeper.
 And I think that is what makes all the difference.
 And it's done in 10 minutes or so.

-- Put the whole, unpeeled, raw eggplant over an open flame, a burner in this case, but you can do it in the grill too.
-It will be somewhat messy if you do it directly, with bits of charred skin falling off the eggplant, and sticking to the burner or grill.
+- Put the whole, unpeeled, raw eggplant over an open flame, a burner in this case, but you can do it on the grill, too.
+It will be somewhat messy if you do it directly, with bits of charred skin falling off the eggplant and sticking to the burner or grill.
 But that is cleaned in no time after you're done.
 Trust me.
 I wouldn't do it this way if I had to spend ten minutes scrubbing the burner afterward.

-- The skin starts to char and, with the help of kitchen tongs, you turn it periodically so that all sides char.
+- The skin starts to char, and, with the help of kitchen tongs, you turn it periodically so that all sides are charred.

 - It might take more or less depending on the size of the eggplant, so it's best to use a low/medium flame.
 You need to cook the inside before the skin becomes a mess.
 Make sure the inside is soft.
 You can feel it when you poke with the same tongs.

-- You need to keep turning and holding it over the flame until it's all charred and soft.
-It doesn't matter if in some parts the skin falls and the flesh is directly over the flame.
+- You must keep turning and holding it over the flame until it's all charred and soft.
+It doesn't matter if the skin falls in some parts and the flesh is directly over the flame.

-- The charred skin is then easily taken off with a spoon or smooth bladed knife.
+- The charred skin is easily removed with a spoon or smooth-bladed knife.
 The pulp is chopped before mixing it with the rest of the ingredients.

 These are the kitchen tongs I use and love.